 I'm Adam Moody with the Productivity Academy.
 Get your productivity, time management, automation, and organization questions answered here.
 Be sure to check out the Productivity Academy YouTube Channel.

-FacebookX Join us live each week at www.productivity.academy/live and get your questions answered by submitting them at anytime right here: www.productivity.academy/questions.
-You can watch the video for the past episode recorded on February 28th, 2018 above, or you can review the transcript below.
-In this episode we talked about: How can you increase your…
+FacebookXJoin us live each week at www.productivity.academy/live and get your questions answered by submitting them at any time right here: www.productivity.academy/questions.
+You can watch the video for the last episode recorded on October 31, 2019, above, or you can review the transcript below.
+In this episode we talked about: How do I get that habit…